 The Steep Learning Curve

 The learning curve might be steep if your operations crew is unfamiliar with all the tools and services available on a cloud platform.
 There will be a lot of new skills for team members to learn in a short amount of time to stay up with the rapid rate of innovation at your company, which could lead to an important skill gap for migration within your teams.
-The security team will have the most trouble because they must use many cloud platforms’ terminals and dashboards to monitor and protect your apps.
+The security team will have the most trouble because they must use many cloud platforms’ terminals and dashboards to monitor and protect your apps on cloud.
 It is definitely an uphill journey.

 Cloud Sprawl